tokumeiAnonymous/rock-paper-scissor/README.md

-This is a simple implementation of the game Rock-Paper-Scissor.
+# This is a simple implementation of the game Rock-Paper-Scissor